andymckay/vancouver-python-day/README.rst

 * Send us a pull request.

-Please note, that the talk submission process is a completely open process, so don't post anything that might be sensitive.
+Please note that the talk submission process is a completely open process, so don't post anything that might be sensitive.

-All talks are 30 minutes long, including Q+A, so aim for about 25 mins with 5 mins of Q+A.
+Our plan is to schedule talks in 30 minute segments, so aim for about 25 mins with 5 mins of Q+A. If you think your talk will require more than 30 minutes, please note this in your proposal.

-When does talk deadline close?
-Sometime soon.
+When will the talk deadline close?
+Sometime soon :)